Spark Networks

-Spark Networks SE is an American-German dating company with a portfolio of brands designed for singles seeking serious relationships.
+Spark Networks GmbH is an American-German dating company with a portfolio of brands designed for singles seeking serious relationships.
 These online dating brands include Zoosk, SilverSingles, EliteSingles, Jdate, ChristianMingle, eDarling, JSwipe, AdventistSingles, LDSSingles, and Attractive World.
 Formed in 2017 through the merger of Affinitas GmbH and Spark Networks, Inc., the company has a presence in 29 countries worldwide.
-It is publicly listed on the Nasdaq exchange under the ticker symbol "LOV".

 On July 1, 2019, Spark Networks closed on their previously announced acquisition of Zoosk, Inc., forming North America's second-largest dating company in revenues.
 The deal increased Spark's global monthly paying subscribers to over 1 million.

-Chelsey Grayson became interim CEO of Spark Networks on Dec 1, 2022.
+On January 12, 2024, Spark Networks successfully completed a financial reorganization process pursuant to the Act on the Stabilization and Restructuring Framework for Companies (Gesetz über den Stabilisierungs- und Restrukturierungsrahmen für Unternehmen, StaRUG) (“StaRUG”).
+Pursuant to the StaRUG restructuring plan, which was confirmed by the German Court on January 4, 2024, secured lender MGG Investment Group LP became Spark Networks' sole equity holder in exchange for waiving over $45 million of debt and providing approximately $24 million to support business operations.

 Websites

-Zoosk
+A number of properties are included in Spark Networks’ portfolio, including LDS Singles and Adventist Singles.
+Other websites include: